Parents, who have suffered the pain, the anguish of losing a child deals with this torment constantly.

-Colorado Senator Penry said, “ I believe that there is a real need to enact Jessica’s Law, a tough minimum mandatory requirement of 20 years in prison for the first time a monster rapes a child.”
+Colorado Senator Penry said, “ I believe that there is a real need to enact Jessica’s Law, a tough least mandatory requirement of 20 years in prison for the first time a monster rapes a child.”

 Sure the many victims like Jon Benet Ramsey would agree with justice is lacking in state.

 State Statutes Related to Jessica’s Law, August 2008: